 Ditch the disposables and swap to a Safety Razor

-This brilliant safety razor with wooden handle is the only razor you will ever need.
+This gorgeous Stainless Steel safety razor is the only razor you will ever need.

-The razor comes with 5 free blades to get you started.
+The razor comes with a replacement blade to get you started.

 This razor will save you a fortune over the years in shaving, its kinder to your skin and will not pollute the planet like a disposable plastic razor.